Andyt-Nguyen/Algorithm_students/README.md

 # Algorithm for students

-The series of algorithms will test students on ways to help with their javascript abilities as well test their knowlege and critical thinking on tackling a problem when solving problems.
+The series of algorithms will test students on ways to solve basic/intermediate algorithm problems.

 ## Getting Started